-Consultations with the public and private sector across the region revealed several priority areas for collaboration.70 Both government and private sector respondents identified the creation of a regional innovation and entrepreneurship ecosystem as a top priority for regional digital cooperation, and CAREC governments have expressed their willingness to work together on regional training, incubation and acceleration programs for startups whereas the private sector is ready to contribute existing solutions for SME digital enablement across the region.
+Consultations with the public and private sector across the region revealed several priority areas for collaboration.69

+Both government and private sector respondents identified the creation of a regional innovation and entrepreneurship ecosystem as a top priority for regional digital cooperation, and CAREC governments have expressed their willingness to work together on regional training, incubation and acceleration programs for startups whereas the private sector is ready to contribute existing solutions for SME digital enablement across the region.
 This can be one of the first collaborative public-private sector projects to be launched within the framework of the CAREC Digital Strategy 2030 to catalyse regional collaboration and build momentum for the Strategy implementation process.

 Specifically, at the government level, several countries have volunteered to lead collaboration on top priority initiatives and build a platform to foster collaboration and best practice sharing, boost digital innovation and the digital transformation of SMEs, digital skills and capacity building.
 For example, for the top regional priority of digital innovation and SME enablement, a regional acceleration program for startups was proposed by GITA, Georgia; the creation of a regional startup hub was proposed by Kazakhstan; startup training and acceleration was proposed by Kyrgyzstan, joint incubation, acceleration, and training for startups was proposed by IT Park, Uzbekistan.
 To drive this initiative, CAREC can consider the establishment of a virtual tax-free regional IT zone for startups, SMEs, and ICT companies across the region.

-Thus, the development of a regional digital innovation and SME enablement platform, a virtual tax-free regional IT zone for startups.
+Thus, the development of a regional digital innovation and SME enablement platform, a virtual tax-free regional IT zone followed by a physical digital innovation hub can become quick wins in the implementation of the CAREC Digital Strategy 2030.

 For the top regional priority of digital skills and capacity building, the PRC has offered digital competencies training and Azerbaijan proposed training for digital leaders and change managers.
-Thus, the development of a regional Digital Skills and Competencies Platform to host these trainings can become another quick win.
+Thus, the development of a regional Digital Skills and Competencies platform to host these trainings can become another quick win.
 This platform can also become the go-to resource for best practice sharing.
 Specific areas proposed by CAREC member countries include e-government best practices from Kazakhstan, e-education and training best practices from the PRC, digital agriculture know-how from Pakistan, broadband roll-out in remote and mountainous regions and digital transformation awareness building best practices from Georgia, training and capacity building in the use of digital technologies for senior citizens from the PRC, leveraging digital technologies to address COVID-19 challenges from Kazakhstan, and smart cities and villages best practices from Azerbaijan.